Michael Abels, Composer Of Jordan Peele's 'Us', Balances Terror With Empathy

 After Get Out arrived in February 2017 — making 40 times its budget, becoming a cultural event and eventually earning an Oscar for best screenplay — writer-director Jordan Peele remembers getting a call from Steven Spielberg, who mentioned Michael Abels.
 "You've got to use him again," Spielberg said.
 "It's like me and John Williams."
 Peele was already planning to keep working with Abels, but that sealed it.

 "His skill set is immense, and he has mastered many different genres of music," Peele says of Abels.
-"The best way for my movies to feel new and fresh, is for the soundtrack to feel like something familiar, but also something that we've never heard before."
+"The best way for my movies to feel new and fresh is for the soundtrack to feel like something familiar, but also something that we've never heard before."

 Abels was born in Phoenix and raised by his grandparents on their South Dakota farm.
 He was immediately interested in writing music and studied composition at the University of Southern California.
-Abels spent the past 30 years writing orchestral compositions, operas, and commissions of all kinds.
+Abels spent the past 30 years writing orchestral compositions, operas and commissions of all kinds.

 In 2017, Abels was running the music department of a private school in Santa Monica when Peele went looking for an African-American film composer.
 There were disappointingly few in the industry, so Peele turned to YouTube where he found a live recording of a concerto for string quartet and orchestra called "Urban Legends."
 He tracked down the composer, and they met for coffee.

 It's an inspiring Cinderella story, but it has darker undertones.
-After he graduated from USC in 1984, Michael Abels tried to find work scoring films, but couldn't find any opportunities.
+After he graduated from USC in 1984, Michael Abels tried to find work scoring films but couldn't find any opportunities.
 It took decades for Abels' dream to come true.

 For Get Out, Peele asked Abels to conjure the sound of "gospel horror."
 So the composer wrote a choral piece for the opening titles, where African-American voices sing warnings to the main character in Swahili.
 For Us, Michael Abels says it wasn't so much about creating a new genre of music, but about reflecting the film's underground-dwelling doppelgängers: the Tethered.